 Genealogy and Local History

 The Coffeyville Public Library is proud to house the genealogical materials for the Montgomery County Genealogical Society.
 The Library has an extensive collection of genealogical and historical materials of Coffeyville and the surrounding areas of Montgomery County.
-Please direct all genealogy requests to our Reference Librarian, please find contact info on the Library About Us Page.
+Please direct all genealogy requests to Samantha Dean, please find her contact info on the Library About Us Page.
+Patrons may also use the library’s Ancestry.com and Newspapers.com accounts on our Genealogy Department’s computers.

 We have an ST ViewScan Microform reader where you can look at our collection of newspapers on microfilm.
 You can also email articles to yourself, or copy them to a jump drive for free, or make a print copy for 10 cents.